 If you ever find yourself in a situation where your customer is playing annoying politics, let it go.
 If their perspective on a subject doesn’t align with yours or they purposely disagree with you but are polite in other situations, just simply don’t pay attention to their politics.

 Some customers have a habit of being chronically disrespectful.
 They do this more often with the lower team than the boss himself.
 Always remember that if someone does not respect your team, doing business with them is not a good idea.
-You are supposed to keep everyone happy in the business, be it your clients, employees, or yourself.
+You are supposed to keep everyone happy in the business, be it your customers, employees, or yourself.
 If any customer is simply adding to your stress or your employees, it will become difficult for you to interact with them.

 In case you are an employee and getting mistreated by a bad customer, inform your supervisor immediately.
 The client has no right to disrespect you or anyone for that matter.
 Yes, people make mistakes, and you might be wrong, but that is still no reason to disrespect anyone.
 If it is a one-time thing, then you can let it go.
 However, if a client Is chronically rude, it can’t be avoided.